This is a sponsored post written by me on behalf of Rip It Energy. All opinions are 100% mine.

 Scorpions ultimately are drawn by three things - food, water, and shelter.
 In hotter months, they are also seeking an opportunity to escape the heat.
 Since scorpions typically feed on insects this means that you should work to keep these away from your yard and house.
 Luckily, this is something you probably want to do already.

 Outside your house, you will want to apply an insecticide that is designed to be effective on scorpions.
 Make sure to follow the specific directions carefully.
-Generally though, you will want to spray a 3-10 foot wide zone around the perimeter of your house.
+Generally, a 3-10 foot wide zone around the perimeter of your house will be sufficient to get rid of scorpions and prevent them from entering your home.
 If you have a small to medium sized yard, you may want to do the same around the perimeter of your fence as well.

 In areas like cracks in the wall, basements, crawl spaces, and attics you may also want to use an insecticide dust to add an extra layer of scorpion prevention.